 This year’s Course Innovation Grant recipients include:

-.
+Usha Iyer, assistant professor of film and media studies, will lead Global 110: Love in the Time of Cinema.
 Offered in the fall quarter, it will examine intimate on-screen relationships and how these romances influence our understanding of love.
 “The course encourages us to view the central cinematic narrative of romantic coupling as a lens to analyze social, political, and economic differences and connections between different cultures,” says Iyer.
 Through films from countries including Palestine, France, Poland, and India, students will gain a better understanding of how love, marriage, and cinema have become deeply intertwined in the modern world.